pkmohabir1/Network-Project-SeniorTeam17/README.md

 ### Using Program Menu
 Individual parameters can be changed via the menu interface within the program before running the simulation.
 The parameters and values work the same way as the INI file method.

+### Output and Logging
+The user is given the option to enable or disable console and trace file logging before running the simulation.
+If console logging is enabled the logfile locations will be given in the terminal after the simulation finishes running.

 ### Maintainers
 * Graham Hendry (gphendry) - gphendry@dons.usfca.edu